Probate Q&A Series

 3. Call or visit the tax collector for written confirmation.

-A web search is convenient, but only a written statement from the tax collector is legally binding.
-North Carolina law requires tax collectors to furnish a certificate of taxes due or paid when requested under N.C.
+A web search is convenient, but a written statement from the tax collector is the most reliable confirmation.
+North Carolina law provides for tax receipts and certificates in certain circumstances under N.C.
 Gen. Stat. § 105-361.
 Most counties charge a small fee ($5–$10) and can email the certificate within a few business days.

 4. Ask about city taxes and special assessments.